 About Lochaber Growers

-Established in 2016, The Lochaber Growers is a registered Not-for-profit co-operative of 4 farms in the Lochaber area.
+Established in 2016, The Lochaber Growers is a registered Not-for-profit cooperative of 4 farms primarily in the Lochaber area.
 The four family farms have mobilized their combined growing efforts to serve our community with the best possible produce.
-Known for our food box/community-supported agriculture (CSA), our cooperative effort boasts a unique diversity of products, offering beautifully fresh and local fruits and vegetables ranging from blueberries, fresh melons, corn, and cherry tomatoes, to ginger and garlic.
+Known for our food box/community-supported agriculture (CSA), our cooperative effort boasts a unique diversity of products, offering beautifully fresh and local fruits and vegetables ranging from lowbush blueberries, asparagus, sweet corn, and cherry tomatoes, to ginger and garlic.

 Our farmers are a collaboration of the wise and wily.
-Bonnie and John Quinn (Quinn Farm) has been renowned for selling sweet corn and greenhouse tomatoes.
+Bonnie and John Quinn (Quinn Farm) is renowned for growing sweet corn, basil and greenhouse cherry tomatoes.
 Fenn Martin and Amberlee Boulton (The Avante Gardener) provide Ohio Garlic and an assortment of greens and cabbages.
-Brian and Theresa Gillis (Gillis Farm) contribute a medley of fresh chards and salad greens and our beloved raspberries.
-Gyumbo Noh and Kendra MacEachern (Homi Garden) are famous for beautiful greens and successful fresh ginger.
+Gyungbo Noh and Kendra MacEachern (Homi Garden) are famous for beautiful greens and successful fresh ginger.
+Alicia and Danny King (Six Maples Farm) provide free-run fresh eggs for the food box.
 Working together we have been able to provide the most diverse assortment of fresh vegetables to our clients.

 Rooted in the Antigonish Movement tradition, Lochaber Growers was established to improve our capacity for sales but also to create a network of farmers who could share tools and implements as well as sales experience and general know-how.